 #4 Thank you for everything you and your staff did for [deceased name’s] funeral.
 The room was the perfect size for the funeral, and the organist did a great job playing the hymns.
 Everything went as well as possible, given the situation.
-I appreciate that you were able to organize the pallbearers as that part was too stressful for me to deal with at the time.
+I appreciate that you could organize the pallbearers, as that part was too stressful for me.

 #5 We appreciate the kindness of all of the staff during the calling hours and the funeral for my grandma.
-She was a special lady, and I am thankful that everything went smoothly.
-The family appreciated the snacks that were on hand for the calling hours too.
+She was a special lady, and I am thankful everything went smoothly.
+The family also appreciated the snacks on hand for the calling hours.

 #6 We felt blessed to have you as our funeral director.
 Thank you for everything you did to make sure that everything went smoothly.
 We will recommend you to other families when they need a funeral director.

 #7 Thank you for being a fantastic funeral director!
 I wasn’t aware of how much happened behind the scenes until my dad passed.
-Your knowledge and expertise helped make the process feel not so overwhelming.
+Your knowledge and expertise helped make the process feel manageable.

 Notes: Serving as a pallbearer can be an honor to the deceased at their funeral.
-If you’d like to send the pallbearers a thank-you note, there are some samples below.
+If you’d like to send the pallbearers a thank-you note, some samples are below.

 #2 Grandma will be missed.
 We are grateful that you were able to serve as a pallbearer.
 Grandma told us how much she enjoyed your visits over the years.

 #3 Thank you for being a last-minute pallbearer at Jane’s funeral.
 Her youngest son is doing better now, but the grief was too much for him at the funeral.
-We are glad that you were able to stand in and help out in this way.
+We are glad you could stand in and help out in this way.